Creative Ways to Reduce Anxiety Level of Patients During MRI Scan

 Another Easy Solution for Happy & Stress-Free Patients During MRI Scan?

-Sound Imaging proudly introduces our updated MRI Visors, a patient video entertainment goggles that mimic an immersive theater experience, offering patients varieties of full-HD quality videos via a video cable or SD card.
+Sound Imaging proudly introduces our updated MRI Visors, patient video entertainment goggles that mimic an immersive theater experience, offering patients varieties of full-HD quality videos via a video cable or SD card.
 With pleasing video entertainment, MRI Visor is proven to ultimately reduce the overall anxiety & claustrophobia level of many patients, especially children who were scared to have his/her first MRI scan.
 Our MRI Visors were carefully designed & engineered to function properly inside any MRI dome.
 The best part?
-Our MRI Visors come in both fully-portable & semi-portable version, resulting in no downtime required for installation.
+Our MRI Visors come in both fully portable & semi-portable versions, resulting in no downtime required for installation.
 Sound Imaging is your one-stop shop for all MRI system and comfort suite products that are not only high-quality but also certified low-price.
-Please, feel free to visit our website to check all our MRI comfort suite products including the MRI Visors, MRI Stereo, MRI CCTV, and Bi-Directional.
+Please, feel free to visit our website to check all our MRI comfort suite products including the MRI Visors, MRI Stereo, MRI BoreCam, and MRI PMT.

 Materials partly provided by the MR Adventure Discovery Series.

-Note: Content may be edited for style and length purpose.
+Note: Content may be edited for style and length purposes.